ysoftwareab/yplatform/doc/aws-iam.md

 * Add the user to the `infra` stack by adding him to specific roles in `cfn/infra/users.js`, commit and push to the `infra` branch (no need to push manually, run `make promote-infra` after comitting).
-* The CI/CD build of that commit will update the role(s) and their Trust Relationship to allow the user to assume the role(s)
+* The CI/CD build of that commit will update the role(s) and their Trust Relationships to allow the user to assume the role(s)
 * The user should now be able to
   * login in the AWS console